CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ### Client Only [Size: Variable]

 The client uses this ID to command the server to save the current configuration to a profile.
 It passes the name of the profile to save as a null-terminated string.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.

+This packet requires local client status.

 There is no response from the server for this packet.

 ## NET_PACKET_ID_PROFILEMANAGER_LOAD_PROFILE

 ### Client Only [Size: Variable]

 The client uses this ID to command the server to load the given profile.
 It passes the name of the profile to load as a null-terminated string.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.
-There is no response from the server for this packet.

 Calling this function will not actually update the controllers.
 Instead, the controller states will be updated from the profile on the server side.
 After sending this request, the client should re-request all controller states from the server so that the client controller states match the server states loaded from the profile.
 After requesting all of the controller data, the client shall call UpdateMode() on all controllers to apply the updated state.